Invoice Factoring FAQs

-Factoring, also known as invoice factoring or accounts receivable factoring, is a business financing option where a company sells its unpaid invoices to a third-party financial company, known as a factoring company, at a discount in exchange for immediate cash.
+Invoice factoring, also known as accounts receivable factoring, is a business financing option where a company sells its unpaid invoices to a third-party financial company, known as a factoring company, at a discount in exchange for immediate cash.
 This helps businesses improve their cash flow and ensures they don’t have to wait for customers to pay their invoices.
-Factoring is a way to access quick funds by leveraging your outstanding invoices, making it a popular option for businesses in need of working capital.
+Invoice factoring is a way to access quick funds by leveraging your outstanding invoices, making it a popular option for businesses in need of cash flow.

 The process is simple: